Hiring a Student Worker

 Basic Page Sidebar Menu Penn Provost

-In addition to payroll activities that already occur in Workday, hiring managers will be able to use Workday to post work-study and non-work-study positions to a student-specific career site, accept online applications from the active student population, and extend offers and student offer letters.
+Recruitment of work-study and student worker jobs occurs in Workday.
+In addition to payroll activities, hiring managers are able to use Workday to post work-study and non-work-study positions to a student-specific career site, accept online applications from the active student population, and extend offers and student offer letters.
 Students will search and apply for positions from this career site, all within Workday.

 A federal work-study student is a student who is approved for a federal work-study award.
 The federal work-study program is a federally subsidized work program, which provides employment opportunity to undergraduate and graduate students.
 The program pays a portion of the student's pay wage, which provides a discount to the hiring department.

 To hire a federal work study student, inform your business administrator to have job approved